SatishChandraPhD/OpenClawFinAgent/README.md

 Note: The repository contains the stable implementation used for live paper trading during the SecureFinAI Task V evaluation period (Apr 20 – May 1, 2026).
 Experimental prototypes and backtesting utilities are excluded to ensure reproducibility.

+run_trading_system.py:
+Supervisory script that runs the trading loop continuously and automatically restarts execution in case of network interruptions or temporary failures.
+This ensures uninterrupted operation during the contest evaluation period.